Ways To Prevent An Animal Bite Injury

 An experienced lawyer can determine what level of compensation is possible.
 If you are healing from a dog bite injury, understand your options before making a final decision.

 Are you recovering from a severe wound in connection to a bite injury?
 The personal injury attorneys at Kardos, Rickles & Hand will work with you for the best possible outcome.
 Even if you do not blame the owner for the accident, you may be facing expensive medical bills and need financial relief.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.